 This very morning, my good lady wife and I had the dubious pleasure of visiting a large local M&S store.
 Doing this only 3 days before Xmas might well be considered madness.
 We were expecting a reasonably pleasant experience however because, as my wife had pre-ordered and paid a deposit for all the required items back in early-October, it should have been a simple matter to collect, pay and return home.
 We had booked the earliest slot as well but, even then, a small amount of queuing was to be expected as the service appears to be much in demand.

 Contrast this with Tesco.
 We were anticipating a home delivery at 1100 hrs this morning.
-Given the build up of traffic we would not have been surprised to see it arrive much later than the midday upper limit.
+Given the build up of traffic we expected to see it arrive much later than the midday upper limit.
 Not a problem on a day like this.
 Imagine how pleased we were when, as we pulled into the drive following out M&S debacle, the Tesco delivery pulled up on the drive at 1030 hrs and politely asked if we minded him arriving early.

 The key point I want to make here is one of corporate and staff mindset.